-If you seeking help for your bereaved child or looking for support for a grieving family, you are working with then you have come to the right place!
+If you are seeking help for your bereaved child or looking for support for a grieving family you are working with, you have come to the right place!

-We help and support children, young people and their parents or carers who have experienced the death of someone close to them.
-We have experienced staff and volunteers, who have all been trained in bereavement support, with many of our volunteers working as teachers, nurses or social workers alongside their volunteering role with FiG. We believe that as grief is a normal response to death or a loss we offer bereavement support to families and not ‘counselling’.
+We help and support children, young people and their parents or carers who have experienced the death of someone close to them and who are based in the North Devon and Torridge area.
+We have experienced staff and volunteers, who have all been trained in bereavement support, with many of our volunteers working as teachers, nurses or social workers alongside their volunteering role with FiG. We believe that grief is a normal response to death.
+As a result, we offer bereavement support as opposed to ‘counselling’.
 We are not qualified counsellors.

-Once you have made contact with us, one of our Family Service Coordinators will call you back, and together you can discuss your needs.
-It is during this conversation that the Family Service Coordinator will talk through the support we can offer you and better understand your situation.
-We understand that not all families are the same and so support at this early stage is tailored to the individual child or young person.
+Once we receive the completed form, one of our Family Service Coordinators will call you back, and together you can discuss your needs.
+During this conversation the Family Service Coordinator will talk through the support we can offer you and better understand your situation.

-If we feel whilst talking to you that your family have more complex needs or mental illness that is at a greater level than we are trained at, we will talk to you about other services that can help you.
+We do not offer clinical support.
+If we feel, when talking to you, that your family has more complex needs or mental illness at a greater level than we are trained for, we will talk to you about other services that can help.

-Many children come to our service with additional needs, we use wheelchair friendly venues, and we will assess each child or young person individually to offer the appropriate support.
-And, where relevant adapt activities at group sessions to accommodate their needs.
-On occasion after assessment a child may not be appropriate to take part in our group sessions, if this is the case, then we will offer alternative support to suit their needs usually at home or at school.
+Many children come to our service with additional needs.
+We use wheelchair friendly venues, and we will assess each child or young person individually to offer the appropriate support.
+Where relevant, we can adapt activities at group sessions to accommodate their needs.
+On occasion, after assessment, it may not be appropriate for a child to take part in our group sessions – if this is the case, we will offer alternative support to suit their needs, usually at home or at school.

-If you are a grieving parent and you are experiencing severe or enduring mental ill health, then we will talk to you about your needs, and assess whether it’s appropriate for you to take part in, for example, one of our ‘parents groups’, this is because we offer bereavement support, not clinical support.
+If you are a grieving parent and you are experiencing severe or enduring mental ill health, we will talk to you about your needs, and assess whether it’s appropriate for you to take part in, for example, one of our ‘parents groups’.
+This is because we offer bereavement support, not clinical support.
 If your needs are greater than is safe to offer you, we will signpost you to another appropriate service.

-We are a small charity and we will do our utmost to help you, we look forward to hearing from you.
+Families in Grief is a small charity and we will do our utmost to help you.
+We look forward to hearing from you.